 The decision to go to Distance Learning will be implemented as needed as directed by mandates or BPS Board of Trustees.
-Distance learning will be for the beginning of the 2020-2021 school year.
-Students will do their school work from home, teacher-directed, using online resources.
+Students will do their school work from home, teacher-directed, using on-line resources.
 Where this is not possible, physical packets will be available.
 The decision to remain in Distance Learning or begin transition to the Blended Learning or Traditional Learning will be made by week 7 of each quarter.
 The decision will be based upon State and Tribal mandates in conjunction with BPS Administration and the BPS Board of Trustees.
 Students will have the Distance Learning option for the year.